Keyboard shortcuts

 ///

-/// Before calling this method, you will generally want to schedule an
+/// Before calling this method, you will want to [schedule a

 // Access the underlying dataset as a 1D slice